mgenware/node-mean-template/README.md

 ### Development

-- `dz dev` starts the development mode, which watches and compiles all source files including tests files.
+- `dz dev` starts dev mode, which watches and compiles all source files including test files.
-- `dz t` runs tests in development mode (requires build files).
+- `dz t` runs tests in dev mode.

 You can keep two terminal tabs during development, one for `dz dev`, the other for `dz t`.